qachopal/newchopal/README.md

     •	Open the imported project in Eclipse
     •	Instatiate Appium Server on the following address: Host:Port = localhost:4723  (http://127.0.0.1:4723/wd/hub)
-    •	Attached the mobile device Moto C Plus(7.0) with my Laptop and open the Vysor
+    •	Attached the mobile device Moto C Plus(7.0) by using USB with my Laptop and open the Vysor

 •	Report will be generated in the following folders: